14 Icons of Kansas City Architecture made with Zahner

 In addition to new construction, Zahner is equally known for its renovation work on major projects in Kansas City as well as across the country.
 The Cathedral of the Immaculate Conception is located on the west end of downtown Kansas City, and features a 23-carat gold leaf cladding, which Zahner restored in the early 2000’s.
 In addition to the roof, Zahner worked on the interior gated artwork within Kansas City Cathedral.

 10. Kansas City Royals Crown & Stadium Facade

 The renovated Kauffman Stadium for the Kansas City Royals was completed in time for the Royal’s first World Series in nearly thirty years.
 The Stadium improvements were designed by local architecture firm Populous, and included major features completed by Zahner.
 Two perforated facades are emblazoned with the team’s logo, and the Royals Crown atop the megascreen and scoreboard was produced using Zahner’s ZEPPS® Technology and clad in a bumped interference stainless steel.

-The Starlight Theater is renown in Kansas City for its outdoor performances from spring to fall, and is one of only two other self-producing outdoor theaters in the United States.
+The Starlight Theatreis a Kansas City fixture for its outdoor performances from spring to fall, and is one of only two other self-producing outdoor theaters in the United States.
 When the Starlight Theater renovated its facade, Zahner provided its copper roof, installed as a mill-finish red copper.
 Zahner also completed the Theater’s donor’s circle, a ceiling artwork by Dierk Van Keppel.

 The renovation of the Bartle Hall Loading Dock is when we first began working with the architect who would years later go on to design our factory’s expansion (see below).
 Crawford Architects worked with artist Suikang Zhao to completely reimagine the Bartle Hall Loading Dock and upgrade its aesthetic with an artistic facade by Zahner.